Coordinator client API

 For more information, look up Managing secrets.

-Example for setting secrets from the file secrets.json
+Example for setting secrets from the file secrets.json:

 curl --cacert marblerun.crt --cert user_certificate.crt --key user_private.key --data-binary @secrets.json "https://$MARBLERUN/secrets"